Joint Center Plan for 2017

 The Future for Communities of Color

-In 2017, the Joint Center will examine shifts in our economy over the next decade, and implications for communities of color.
+In 2017, the Joint Center will examine shifts in our economy over the next decade, and implications and opportunities for communities of color.

 For example, how can disruptive innovations like Smart Cities, automation, machine learning, digital money, big data/analytics, and telemedicine solve challenges and improve quality of life in communities of color?
 How can these innovations expand workforce and economic development opportunities?